 This way, you add a light natural aroma to the water that will not affect fasting significantly as long as you do not eat the slices.

 However, this aid shouldn’t be overused.
-Once you are used to intermittent fasting, you will be able to get along without it anyway.
+Once you are used to intermittent fasting, you can get along without it anyway.

 In addition to the lemon slices, a small splash of lemon moves in a grey zone during intermittent fasting.

 Suppose you want to be on the very safe side.
-In that case, it is better to leave a slice of organic lemon in the water, as the tiny amounts of calories come from carbohydrates, which technically can activate all three nutrient sensors.
+In that case, leaving a slice of organic lemon in the water is better, as the tiny amounts of calories come from carbohydrates, which technically can activate all three nutrient sensors.

 Nonetheless, a splash of lemon will not negate all the benefits of fasting.